SOUTHWEST, USA 12 Days

 • Depart to Zion National Park.

-• The park is a incredible place with more than 35 hiking trails and cliffs towering more than 2,000 feet above the canyon floor.
+• The park is a incredible place with spectacular hiking trails and cliffs towering more than 2,000 feet above the canyon floor.

 • The Zion Canyon Scenic Drive is the #1 activity in the park.

-• Hiking trails include: Emerald Pools Trail (easy) and Angels Landing Trail (difficult),
+• Hiking trails include: Emerald Pools Trail (easy) and Angels Landing Trail (difficult) and the pet friendly Pa’rus trail (easy).

 • Getting to: Angels Landing trail per West Rim Trail.